RichardFreedman/Encoding_Music/01_Tutorials/pandas-training/04_B_Pandas_Clean_Tidy.md

 beatles_spotify['energy'] = beatles_spotify['energy'].astype(np.float64)
 ```

-The same thing can happen with **date=time** information.
+The same thing can happen with **date-time** information.
 In our orignal datasets, the "Year" columms are in fact integers.
 This works fine for basic sorting.
 But Pandas has an intelligent format for working with date-time information that allows us to sort by month-day-year, or create 'bins' representing quarters, decades, centuries.

 So you will need to check the original data type, then convert to strings before converting to **date-time format**.
 For example: